fleetdm/fleet/articles/fleet-in-your-calendar-introducing-maintenance-windows.md

 ## _Maintenance windows_ include:

 * **Personalized scheduling:** Updates are timed based on individual calendar events, so interventions happen when they are least intrusive.
-* **Automatic rescheduling:** If a scheduled update becomes impractical—due to changes in your calendar, for example—Fleet automatically finds a new appropriate time.
+* **Rescheduling flexibility:** If a scheduled update becomes impractical for any reason, users have the option to manually move the maintenance window to a more suitable time.
+We suggest rescheduling within one week to ensure timely updates.
 * **Enhanced compliance:** With auto-scheduled maintenance windows, compliance with security protocols is maintained effortlessly, ensuring all devices are up to date without manual intervention.

 _Maintenance windows_ is a direct response to common challenges faced in workplace productivity, particularly unplanned disruptions from essential updates.
 Fleet aims to support smoother, more efficient work environments by incorporating user feedback and addressing these long-standing issues.